kzndotsh/kzndotsh/README.md

 Ask me about my Docker/Ansible related side projects!

-I use arch by the way however I am also experienced with Debian/Ubuntu also.
+I use arch by the way however I am also experienced with Debian/Ubuntu.

 Dabbled with bash for quite some time because of that and I love using a terminal!

+I'd love to learn Python sometime soon.
 ```
 kaizen@arch ~ $ neofetch
                    -`                    kaizen@